Medals, microphones & socks - six memorable Murray moments

 Neither of us could truly believe what we were witnessing.
 Having fought off several match points, on the final one, a back-hand from Djokovic hits the net.
 Centre Court creates a noise we've never heard before.
 Murray lets his racquet drop to the ground.

-The boy from Dunblane is the Wimbledon champion.
+The boy from Dunblane was the Wimbledon champion.
 His good friend is choking back tears beside me and I'm on the microphone as history is made in front of my eyes.

 Davis Cup champion, 2015